 [Regulation 21 amended in Gazette 17 Jan 2012 p.
 473.]

-22. Changing jobs
+22. Changing jobs, effect of

 (1) A Gold State Super Member who ceases to be a worker and immediately again becomes a worker in a different job (whether with the same or a different Employer) without a break in service is taken not to have ceased to be an eligible Gold State worker.